 Citroen C3 review - Engines, performance and drive

-More comfortable than thrilling, and higher-powered petrol engines are pretty strong
+The C3 is more comfortable than thrilling, although higher-powered petrol engines are pretty strong

 Citroen has made great play out of the fact that the C3 is not focused on handling agility or out-and-out performance.
 As part of the brand’s ‘Advanced Comfort’ mantra, the C3 is trying to be an accomplished, refined companion that gets you from A to B with little fuss and no nasty interruptions from pock-marked road surfaces.

 In the most part, it succeeds.
 In the majority of conditions the C3’s suspension has enough compliance to soak up undulations and bumps and, while the trade-off for this is some body roll in corners, it never really becomes tiresome.
 The package can’t quite shake off its relatively elderly underpinnings, though; occasionally you’ll notice that sharp imperfections – particularly bad potholes or expansion joints, mainly – will thump through to the cabin.